Why Buy Art?

-Over the weekend I shared a glass of wine with one of my frequent art buyers, a woman with investments who not only has a passion for wine, but collecting contemporary traditional art.
+A few months ago I shared a glass of wine with one of my Frequent Art Buyers, a woman with investments who not only has a passion for wine but collecting contemporary traditional art.
 Her collection includes the work of some very well known western painters, as well as several of the artists I represent.
-The question “Why buy art?” came up in the conversation and made me think about why buying art, especially right now, is so important.
+“Why buy art?” came up in the conversation and made me think about why people acquire artwork.

 There are many reasons why people buy art.
-Some fall in love with the work and cannot imagine living one moment longer without it.
-In fact, my great joy as an art rep and alternative gallery owner is to bear witness to that moment when someone falls in love with a new work of art and commits to it.
+Some people fall in love with the work and cannot imagine living one moment longer without it.
+In fact, my great joy as an art rep is to bear witness to that moment when someone falls in love with a new work of art and commits to it.

 Mainly, art makes a house a home.
-When my father, the illustrator and landscape painter, Robert G. Stevens died, I was put in charge of cleaning out my parents' home in Santa Fe.
-After packing up the contents, the very last things I removed were my father's paintings.
-With everything else gone the house looked empty but was still their home until I took down his artwork.
+When my father, the illustrator and landscape painter, Robert G. Stevens died, I cleaned out my parents' home in Santa Fe.
+The very last things I removed were my father's paintings.
+With everything else gone the house looked empty but was still my parents' home until I took down his artwork.
 The effect was devastating.
-Their home became, in a single moment, just a house to be rented out.
-All the warmth and all of my father’s unique energy - 55 years of creating art and 78 years of living was gone.
+Their home became, in a single moment, a house to be rented out.

 Margaret Danielak is the owner of Danielak Fine Art and the author of "A Gallery without Walls: Selling Art in Alternative Venues" (ArtNetwork Press) which was a featured selection of North Light Book Club.